kytos-ng/documentation/tutorials/napps/create_looping_napp.rst

 a NApp that can run repeatedly without creating complex loops.
 Kytos provides the necessary tools to quick and easily create such a NApp.

-Before proceeding to the next section of this tutorial, go to the
+Before proceeding to the next section of this tutorial, make sure you have a GitHub account, if not please follow steps in this |Link|_ to do so.
-|napps_server_sign_up| in order to create a user for you on our
-|napps_server|_.
-After you submit the form you will receive an email to confirm
-your registration.
-Click on the link present on the email body and, after seeing the confirmation message on the screnn, go to the next section.
+Use your GitHub account *username* whereever mentioned *username* in this tutorial.

 ***********************
 Creating a looping NApp